 I eat a mix of organic and non-organic.
 I try and eat the ‘dirty dozen‘ organic – so celery, tomatoes, cucumbers, spinach, potatoes, berries and then I don’t stress over the other things.
 If you can’t get anything organic then don’t worry, it’s not a big deal!

-How do I eat this way on a budget?
+How do I eat this way on a budget and is this way of life expensive?

-Focus on seasonal veggies, lots of grains like brown rice and beans/pulses/legumes – those are all super cheap and make an amazing base for any meal!
-For smoothies use frozen berries, bananas and spinach – also really inexpensive.
+Focus on seasonal fruit and veggies, lots of grains like brown rice and beans/pulses/legumes – those are all super cheap and make an amazing base for any meal!
+For smoothies use frozen berries, bananas and spinach plus things like oats – all of which are really inexpensive.
 One of my favourite dinners is ready-made brown rice (which I make big batches of on Sunday night) cooked with black beans, a chopped tomato, some tamari and wilted spinach with a mashed avocado.
 It takes me five minutes to throw together, tastes amazing, costs very little and fills me with goodness!
+I find that on a day to day basis eating this way is actually much cheaper than eating a ‘normal’ diet, as meat and processed food is much more expensive than seasonal veggies.
+Baking is more expensive but if you only bake once a week or so then it all evens out.
+I also think that investing in your health is the best thing that you can do and what you eat really does determine how amazing your health is!

 Can I have the temperature in Fahrenheit?